Aborigines and Heroes

 Lead Singer for the popular band Yothu Yindi since 1985 when he founded the group.
 The band combines Aboriginal and non-Aboriginal members with success and harmony.
 Yothu Yindi is a kinship term representing mother and child.

 Mandawuy Yunupingu was the very first Australian Aboriginal to become a school principal.
-He was named Australian of the Year in 2007 for his efforts to reconcile Aboriginals and whites.
+He was named Australian of the Year in 2007 for his efforts to reconcile Aboriginals and whites, and performed at the 2000 Sydney Olympics.

 b.
 1920 - d.
 1993